Modeling Language as a Sequence of Thoughts: Results

-\paragraph{GPT-2 + gist masking.} TG’s attention pattern—full causal token interaction within a sentence, and access to earlier content only through compact summary vectors—is similar to gisting: tokens attend to their current segment, and later tokens can only access prior segments through a small set of “gist” representations learned via attention masking in a standard Transformer \citep{mu2023gisting}.
-To test whether this attention-distribution mechanism can reproduce TG’s gains without recurrence or an external memory, we implement a GPT-2 baseline that (i) inserts \texttt{<BOS>}/\texttt{<EOS>} boundaries in the token stream and (ii) applies an additive attention-bias mask that restricts each token to attend causally within its own sentence, while accessing previous sentences only via each sentence’s last token, \texttt{<EOS>}, acting as a “gist” token.
-This matches TG’s high-level attention connectivity, but removes recurrence, which has a key stabilizing effect: TG exposes fully contextualized sentence vectors (extracted after within-sentence processing and memory reads) to every layer via cross-attention, whereas GPT-2 + gist masking forces layers to read from in-context compression tokens whose representations are being formed in parallel with all other tokens (The effect of placing compression vectors in-context (as in gisting) versus in an external memory is detailed in \S\ref{sec:results-ablations}).
+\paragraph{GPT-2 + gist masking.} TG’s attention pattern—full causal token interaction within a sentence, and access to earlier content only through compact sentence vectors—is similar to gisting: tokens attend to their current segment and can only access prior segments through a small set of “gist” representations learned via attention masking in a standard transformer \citep{mu2023gisting}.
+To test whether this attention distribution mechanism can reproduce TG’s gains without recurrence or an external memory, we implement a GPT-2 baseline that (i) inserts \texttt{<BOS>}/\texttt{<EOS>} boundaries in the token stream and (ii) applies an additive attention-bias mask that restricts each token to attend causally within its own sentence, while accessing previous sentences only via each sentence’s last token, \texttt{<EOS>}, acting as a “gist” token.
+This matches TG’s attention connectivity, but removes recurrence, which has a key stabilizing effect: TG exposes fully contextualized sentence vectors to every layer via cross-attention, whereas GPT-2 + gist masking forces layers to read from in-context compression tokens whose representations are formed in parallel with all other tokens.
+In the original work, a prompt prefix is compressed into learned gist tokens which are computed in a separate pass for caching (a one iteration recurrence); here we compute all sentence gists in a single pass, without caching, to ablate recurrence.
 Empirically, the gist-masking baseline performs worse across all data scales (test PPL 31.9 at 50M; Table~\ref{tab:baseline_gisting}), far behind both GPT-2 (24.0 at 50M) and TG (23.2 at 50M), as seen in Figure~\ref{fig:baseline_panels} (right).
-These results show that when compressed states are not reliably contextualized, restricting direct access to prior tokens can amplify errors rather than improve abstraction.
+These results show that in-context compression, restricting direct access to prior token, can degrade pretraining when compressed representations are formed concurrently with the later tokens that depend on them, without recurrence.